-According to the Alzheimer's Association, 5.3 million people in the Unites States are living with Alzheimer's disease.
+According to the Alzheimer's Association, 5.4 million people in the Unites States are living with Alzheimer's disease and it is currently the fifth leading cause of death for people age 65 and older.
 While the diagnostic criteria for Alzheimer's disease mostly focus on the related cognitive deficits, it is often the behavioral and psychiatric symptoms that are most troublesome for caregivers and lead to poor quality of life for patients.
 These symptoms include agitation, aggressive behaviors, and psychosis.
 Studies have suggested that approximately 25 to 50 percent of Alzheimer's disease patients may develop psychosis, commonly consisting of hallucinations and delusions.
 The diagnosis of Alzheimer's disease psychosis is associated with more rapid cognitive and functional decline and institutionalization.